Is Morocco Safe for Tourists in 2025? A Complete Guide to Travel Safety

 5. Best Areas to Stay for Safety and Luxury

-- Marrakech: The Palmeraie district, Hivernage, and luxury riads in the Medina offer high-end stays with private security.
+High-end travelers can enjoy Morocco’s top-tier accommodations with exclusive security and privacy.- Marrakech: The Palmeraie district, Hivernage, and luxury riads in the Medina offer high-end stays with private security.

 - Casablanca: The beachfront Corniche area and luxury hotels like the Four Seasons provide safety and comfort.